paulmandal/aprs-ptt/TASKS.md

 # TODO

+- Sketch VOX version of circuit in Eagle
 - Toggle pin high/low with command over keyboard or USB serial
 - Determine circuit implementation details:
   - Transistor as a switch - possibly also use relay?
+- Disassemble handset to see if it has any internal circuitry to be aware of for PTT switch
 - Purchase prototype parts
 - Build breadboard version of circuit
 - Build perfboard version of circuit